Multitask Learning for Scalable and Dense Multilayer Bayesian Map Inference: Multilayer Bayesian Map Inference

-where $k(\cdot, \cdot): \mathcal{X} \times \mathcal{X} \to [0, 1]$ is a kernel function operating on the map query point $x_\ast$ and the $i$th training point $x_i$.
-To exactly and efficiently evaluate the kernel over relevant measurements (i.e., measurements in the neighborhood of a query point), a sparse kernel~\cite{melkumyan2009sparse} is employed with k-d tree data structure to achieve map continuity and $\mathcal{O}(\log N)$ computation time for a single map query, where $N$ is the number of training points.
+where \mbox{$k(\cdot, \cdot): \mathcal{X} \times \mathcal{X} \to [0, 1]$} is a kernel function operating on the map query point $x_\ast$ and the $i$-th training point $x_i$.
+To exactly and efficiently evaluate the kernel over relevant measurements (i.e., the measurements falling into the neighborhood of a query point), a sparse kernel~\cite{melkumyan2009sparse} is employed with the $k$-d tree data structure to achieve map continuity and $\mathcal{O}(\log N)$ computation time for a single map query, where $N$ is the number of training points.
 For details, interested readers can refer to~\cite[and references therein]{gan2020bayesian}.